Student Health Center: Frequently Asked Questions

 - Discuss the matter with the staff member concerned (either on your own or with a support person).

-- Contact the President of your respective Campus Students Association.
+- Contact the President of Student Government Association.

 Appointments are preferred to avoid waiting, unless the visit relates to an urgent matter.

-How much will it cost me as a student to see the nurse or the counselor?
+How much will it cost me as a student to see the counselor?

-There is no cost to see the nurse on campus or the counselor.
-Costs may incur if you are referred to services off campus.
+There is no cost to see the counselor on campus.